Taniyah-A/Spring2025_finalProjects/uploads/FubaraItode/Fubara_final.md

 - **Viral classification:**
   - *ICTV classification*: Monodnaviria[^1].
-  - *Baltimore classification*: ssDNA(+/-).
+  - *Baltimore classification*: Class II; ssDNA(+/-).
 Single-stranded DNA (ssDNA) are strands of nucleic acids lacking in hydrogen bonds typically found in viruses.

 - **Physical size:**
   - The physical size of Ageratum yellow vein virus is approximately 22-30 nm, which is smaller than a typical human cell (~10,000 nm) and SARS-CoV-2 (~120 nm)[^2].